Vietnam.vn - Nền tảng quảng bá Việt Nam

 13.gif

 When the Russia-Ukraine war entered a fierce phase, FPV UAVs were used by both sides.
-At this time, armored vehicles were no longer only wearing helmets, but also turned into giant porcupines, with all kinds of barbed wire tied to the vehicle, to counter the attacks of FPV UAVs, which had now become the main anti-tank weapon on the battlefield.
+At this time, armored vehicles were not only wearing helmets, but also turned into giant porcupines, with all kinds of barbed wire tied to the vehicle, to resist the attacks of FPV UAVs, which had now become the main anti-tank weapon on the battlefield.

 14-9729.jpg

 It is worth noting that the Russians always have unique inventions in defense technology.
-According to the Russian channel Rybar, the upgrade to protect tanks against UAVs FPV, invented by the tank squadrons of the 150th Guards Motorized Rifle Division, reinforced with the RFAF Southern Group, fighting on the Donetsk battlefield. (photo source Military Review, Sputnik, X).
+According to the Russian Rybar channel, the upgrade to protect tanks against UAVs FPV, invented by tank units of the 150th Guards Motorized Rifle Division, reinforced for the RFAF Southern Group, fighting in the Donetsk battlefield. (photo source Military Review, Sputnik, X).

 Topcor